harshitadhikari-1122/web_scrapping_data/README.md

 - MONGODB_URI=your-mongodb-uri

 ### Run the scraper:
--node scraper.js
+- node scraper.js

 ### Output
--The scraper will extract project names and descriptions from the portfolio website and store them in the MongoDB database.<br/>
+- The scraper will extract project names and descriptions from the portfolio website and store them in the MongoDB database.<br/>
-{
+{<br/>
-  "project_name": "Notes-app",
+  "project_name": "Notes-app",<br/>
   "project_para": "This project is a Notes App built using Express, MongoDB, and Passport.
 It allows users to create, read, update, and delete notes securely.
-The app features user authentication using Passport, ensuring that only authenticated users can access and manage their notes."
+The app features user authentication using Passport, ensuring that only authenticated users can access and manage their notes."<br/>
 }